OpenVoiceOS/ovos-media/README.md

 OCP skills can provide these keywords at runtime, additional keywords for things such as media_genre were collected via SPARQL queries to wikidata

 The list of bundled keywords can be found [here](https://github.com/OpenVoiceOS/ovos-core/blob/dev/ovos_core/intent_services/models/ocp_entities_v0.csv)

+Skill names are automatically added as keywords, this ensures that if the skill name is present in an utterance the ocp_fallback pipeline will catch it

 ```python
 from ocp_nlp.intents import OCPPipelineMatcher